OpenMD/OpenMD/samples/RNEMD/README.md

 xmgrace -nxy 2744_shear.rnemd
 ```

-we can visualize the effect these fluxes have on the temperature and velocity profiles, noticing smooth gradients that develop as a response to our applied fluxes.
+we can visualize the effect these fluxes have on the temperature and velocity
+profiles, noticing smooth gradients that develop as a response to our applied
+fluxes.
+As we mentioned in the example, the simulation cell contains a lattice
+of argon atoms in the middle, hence the larger region with no velocity
+gradient.

 <img src="../figures/rnemd.png" alt="image" width="500" height="auto">